iNavFlight/inav/docs/Geozones.md

   - Exclusive Zones can be combined and overlapped as needed
   - Exclusive NFZ with an upper or lower limit other than 0 can be overflown and underflown.
 The Automatic avoidance will only fly above NFZ if possible and never below.
 - Actions:
-  - Avoid: Also called “Bounce” (only airplanes): The aircraft flies away from the boundary “billiard ball effect”
+  - Avoid: Also called “Bounce” (only airplanes): The aircraft flies away from the boundary at the same angle it approached it, similar to a pool ball bouncing off the table border.
+Multirotor will switch into "Position Hold".
   - Hold: Position in front of the boundary is held.
 Airplances will adjust their loiter center according to the loider radius, to stay away from the border while circling.
   - RTH: Triggers return to home.
 The Failsafe RTH Procedure is executed, so RTH Trackback is also used if enabled for Failsafe situations.
   - None: No action (only info in OSD)